Lugriz/pdfmake-wrapper/website/docs/api-references/content-definition.md

 **ContentDefinition** is an abstract and generic class that is used as a super class for **[StyleDefinition](./style-definition.md)**. don't worry about this class, casue you won't use it directly, but is useful to know where some properties and methods come from definitions and their usage.
 Read **[StyleDefinition](./style-definition.md)** to learn more.

 :::info KEEP IN MIND
-**T** (as a return type) represents the generic type is used at that moment. **"(Any definition instance)"** mains these methods can be used on any definition (Txt, Columns, Stack, Img, etc...).
+**T** (as a return type) represents the generic type is used at that moment. **"(Any definition instance)"** means these methods can be used on any definition (Txt, Columns, Stack, Img, etc...).
 The Only exception is when working with vectors (Line, Ellipse, Rect and Polyline).
 :::

 ## get end(): T